wantanwonderland/matrixc-project-dialogflow-teams-integration/README.md

 <br>

-## Next, deploy a Cloud Function Webhook on Google Cloud
+## Next, deploy a Cloud Function or Cloud Run Webhook on Google Cloud

 In this step, you'll deploy a serverless webhook using NodeJs & Cloud Functions on Google Cloud that will act as an integration service between Dialogflow CX and Azure Bot Service.
 This example demonstrates using Google Cloud Functions to deploy the webhook.
 Google Cloud offers other servless compute products that could be used in place of Cloud Functions depending on your specific requirements.
 Cloud Functions is the simplest service to get started with.